World Heritage / 世界遺産

 Shizuoka

-Shizuoka Prefecture (Shizuoka City, Fujinomiya City, Fuji City, Susono City, Gotemba City, Oyama Town).
-Registered as a World Cultural Heritage Site in 2013.
+Shizuoka Prefecture: Shizuoka City [Miho no Matsubara], Fujinomiya City, Susono City, Gotemba City, Oyama Town [Registered as a World Cultural Heritage Site in 2013]

 Straddling Shizuoka and Yamanashi Prefectures, Mt.
-Fuji is Japan's highest mountain.
-Its numerous eruptions going back to antiquity have created the beautiful form we recognize and appreciate today.
-The mountain has been worshiped as a dwelling for the gods since ancient times.
-In the 9th century, Sengen Jinja shrine was built to quell the eruptions, becoming a center for the Shugendo faith in the 11th century.
-Many people began to climb the mountain when mountain trails were opened in the 16th century.
+Fuji is the highest mountain in Japan.
+The numerous eruptions going back to antiquity created the beautiful form recognized and appreciated still to this day and has been worshipped as a dwelling for the Kami [deity] since ancient times.
+In the 9th century, Sengen-jinja [shrine] was built to quell the eruptions, becoming a center for the Shugendo faith in the 11th century and many people started to climb the mountain when trails were opened in the 16th century.

 Click here for more on Mt.
 Fuji